 Being rich changes everything.
 With the right finances, you can find yourself granted access to a lifestyle of which others only dream.
 Such a lifestyle often includes extravagant properties, exotic vacations, celebrity friends, and the regular occurrence of opportunities that would typically be deemed “once in a lifetime.”

 Yet, for all of its perks, being a high net-worth individual also has stark disadvantages.
-A glaring example is divorce.
+A glaring example is a divorce.
 Being “rich” amplifies the intensity of divorce because there is usually far more money, assets, and assorted “moving pieces” in play.
 Couples who are not in the upper echelon of wealth do not have to worry about dividing so many financial assets.
 This is not to diminish divorce by those in differing income groups.
 It is just that, as the late rapper Christopher Wallace declared, “More money; more problems.”

 Those who are rich have to deal with divorces that are amplified by their wealth.
 In doing so, radical new problems may emerge that are unknown to the average divorcee.
 One of these problems is omitted assets.
 A high net-worth party may be tempted to conceal a shared asset to prevent the other from benefitting in the property division.
 Such action would be unlawful of course, but the wrongdoer would only be punished if the other spouse became aware of the fraud and exposed it.